NotYaniV/Chat-Bot/README.md

 Next we need to download and install all the necessary packages we need In our project we will use PYTORCH and NLTK..

-To install PYTORCh go to the site and configure accordingly and copy paste the configured package code Wait for a moment it will be downloaded.
+To install PYTORCH go to the site and configure accordingly and copy paste the configured package code Wait for a moment it will be downloaded.
 The one that i used
 conda install pytorch torchvision torchaudio cpuonly -c pytorch